-News flash (MEDIA, July 16, 2014): I helped out some Wall Street Journal friends in the analysis behind their story Chief Justice John Roberts has made the Supreme Court the friendliest bar in Washington, appearing in today's issue.
+News flash (MEDIA, July 29, 2014): I helped out some Wall Street Journal friends in the analysis behind their front-page July 16th story Chief Justice John Roberts has made the Supreme Court the friendliest bar in Washington, which has also been picked up in ABA Journal.

 News flash (MEDIA, July 15, 2014): I had an interesting conversation on NPR on The Kojo Nnamdi Show's Tech Tuesday, discussing sentiment analysis with Kojo, Kristin Muhlner, CEO of New Brand Analytics, and Kalev (rhymes with 'olive') Leetaru.
 Fun fact: my Linguistics PhD advisee Stephan Greene is now New Brand's Director of Natural Language Processing.

 News flash (June 27, 2014): Together with Rebecca Resnik and Meg Mitchell, I organized a highly successful Workshop on Computational Linguistics and Clinical Psychology at the Annual Meeting of the Association for Computational Linguistics.
 See the proceedings for some great work.

 News flash (May 7, 2014): React Labs partnered with the Washington Post to collect responses to a Maryland Democratic gubernatorial debate.